NVlabs/fova-depth/README.md

 will save the 25th sample from the Matterport training dataset to the `test_dataset_output` folder.
 The sample contains the original images and unprojected distance maps in world coordinates, saved in PLY format for visualization in MeshLab or similar tools to ensure alignment (i.e. you loaded all coordinate systems correctly).
 It also exports images warped to `--canon_type=erp` and the corresponding unprojected canonical distances in PLY.
 Additionally, the script saves the reference image rectified alongside each source image in ERP format, where corresponding features are vertically aligned, aiding in pose verification without needing ground truth distance.

 ## Citation
+If you find this code useful, please consider citing:
 ```bibtex
 @inproceedings{lichy2024fova,
   title     = {{FoVA-Depth}: {F}ield-of-View Agnostic Depth Estimation for Cross-Dataset Generalization},